-Representing New Jersey Individuals in All Employment Law Matters
+Representing New Jersey Individuals In All Employment Law Matters

 Cohn Lifland has decades of experience in handling all kinds of employment law matters on behalf of employees.
 For over 90 years, our attorneys have earned a solid reputation for diligent and effective legal representation and compassionate counsel for employees facing difficult and important legal issues arising from their employment.
 We pride ourselves on the personalized attention we offer our clients during stressful times.

-Employees face a wide variety issues, including: employment agreements; independent contractor agreements: confidentiality, non-compete and non-solicitation agreements; separation/severance agreements; whistleblower claims; wrongful retaliation and termination; sexual harassment; claims for discrimination under the New Jersey Law Against Discrimination based on race, sex, age, disability, religion and other protected categories; hostile work environment; compensation issues such as unpaid overtime and minimum wage claims; and Family and Medical Leave Act and ERISA claims.
+Employees face a wide variety of issues, including: employment agreements; independent contractor agreements: confidentiality, non-compete and non-solicitation agreements; separation/severance agreements; whistleblower claims; wrongful retaliation and termination; sexual harassment; claims for discrimination under the New Jersey Law Against Discrimination based on race, sex, age, disability, religion and other protected categories; hostile work environment; compensation issues such as unpaid overtime and minimum wage claims; and Family and Medical Leave Act and ERISA claims.
 Cohn Lifland helps employees understand, face and prevail against these and other legal issues affecting their livelihood.
 If you have an employment-related legal matter, contact us for a consultation.

 Unlawful discrimination against employees violates both Federal and New Jersey laws.
 For example, the New Jersey Law Against Discrimination (NJLAD) makes it unlawful to subject people to differential treatment based on their race, creed, color, national origin, nationality, ancestry, age, sex (including pregnancy), marital status, domestic partnership or civil union status, affectional or sexual orientation, gender identity or expression, mental or physical disability, perceived disability, atypical hereditary cellular or blood trait, genetic information, liability for military service, and AIDS and HIV status.
 If you have been the victim of discrimination because of one of these reasons, you have the right to seek compensation.